-Unfortunately, many people have a hard time using them consistently because of the side effects that often accompany retinoid use.
-Keep reading for my expert tips on how to adjust your skincare routine to keep your skin comfortable while getting amazing results from your prescription retinoid!
+Unfortunately, many people have a hard time using prescription retinoids consistently due to the side effects they can cause, such as dryness, irritation, flakiness, and peeling.
+Luckily, there are things you can do to mitigate these side effects.
+Keep reading for my expert tips on how to adjust your skincare routine to keep your skin comfortable while using a prescription retinoid!

 First up, a little refresher course!
-Retinoids are a class of ingredients derived from vitamin A and are great for targeting pigmentation, texture concerns, clogged pores, fine lines, and wrinkles.
+Retinoids are a class of ingredients derived from vitamin A that are great for targeting pigmentation, texture concerns, clogged pores, fine lines, and wrinkles.
 They also help build up collagen within the skin.

 Who Should Use a Prescription Retinoid?

 While they’re undoubtedly very effective, prescription retinoids are no joke and won’t be suitable for everyone.
-(You’ll want to talk with your dermatologist to see if you’re an ideal candidate.)
+(You’ll want to talk to your dermatologist to see if you’re an ideal candidate.)
 In my experience, I believe they’re best suited for those who have one or more of the following:

 - Clogged pores (closed comedones)